pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 ### Manage SharePoint Online ListView Command Sets

-ListView Command Sets are a feature in SharePoint Online that allow you to add custom actions to the command bar in a list or library.
+ListView Command Sets are a feature in SharePoint Online that allows you to add custom actions to the command bar in a list or library.

 We've added four new commands to this release to manage ListView Command Sets on SharePoint Online sites.

-To remove a ListView Command Set by its title on a specified SharePoint Onlin site, use:
+To remove a ListView Command Set by its title on a specified SharePoint Online site, use:

 ```sh
 m365 spo commandset remove --title 'Some customizer' --webUrl https://contoso.sharepoint.com/sites/sales